-- Study exposure of 5GS QoS information, to the Application to enable codecadaptation.
+- Study exposure of 5GS QoS information (e.g., QoS capabilities) and network conditions to the Application to enable quick codec/rate adaptation to help provide desired QoE (e.g. such as assist in alleviating 5GS congestion).

 NOTE: Parameters for exposure may coordinate with RAN and SA4.

 Objective 3: Study whether and how the following QoS and policy Enhancements for XR service and media service transmission are needed: